Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 Git hooks are scripts that can automatically be integrated in the git workflow to run certain checks and tests.
 They are very helpful for enforcing development best practices.
 One of my favorite is keeping a reference ticket number in every commit message to make it easier to track and understand.

 Other more advanced commits conventions exist and a couple of tools can help you set them up into your workflow within a couple of minutes as we have seen for a Node.js project.
 This unifies the way team members work and helps reduce code ambiguity and human errors.

 All of that saves precious developers' time that they can use thinking of and building great features they enjoy instead of worrying about finding a certain convention or writing release notes manually.

+Thank you for reading!